Synth and Swagger - Full Moon on Monday - Halloween and New Wave

 Oingo Boingo - No One Lives Forever

 Ah, Oingo Boingo.
 I was tempted to drop most of the album Dead Man’s Party into this article and call it a day.
 After all, it’s a catchy concept album about the afterlife with a Dia De Los Muertos twist.
 Let’s skip the title track (which is excellent but has been played to, em, death) and focus on No One Lives Forever.
 It stands out because Oingo Boingo’s prominent horn section, Johnny Fernandez’s hammer-like drum hits and fast pace come out full force.
 Danny Elfman delivers some of his best vocal histrionics.
-He heightens the song’s tension greatly while also retaining an impish quality to them.
+He heightens the song’s tension greatly while also retaining an impish quality to it.
 As for the lyrics, Elfman is explaining to someone that no one is immortal.
 Obviously this person knows that, but Elfman is doing this to, like in I Heard Somebody Cry, take the scariness out of dying.
 Sure, Elfman is dodging the Grim Reaper’s scythe.
 But avoiding death in this song is more like a sport for him rather than the prime imperative.
 With memorable tracks like these, it’s no wonder Oingo Boingo became synonymous with Halloween in Southern California, staging legendary annual October concerts that turned their playful morbidity into a true holiday tradition.

 Depeche Mode - More Than a Party